How to Prepare for a Compliance Audit: Best Practices and Strategies

 Change Management: Changes in systems or processes during the audit can complicate the evaluation of controls.
 Implement a robust change management process to document changes and communicate them to the auditor.

-10. Tips for Maintaining Compliance Through Changes in Technology and Business Operations
+10. Tips for Maintaining Compliance

 Stay Informed: Keep abreast of the latest cybersecurity trends, threats, and technologies.
 This knowledge can help you anticipate changes that might affect your compliance status and regulatory frameworks.